 According to a survey conducted by the Human Resources Professionals Association (HRPA) in 2017, almost 50 percent of its 650 members do not believe existing policies adequately cover potential workplace issues related to the legalization of medicinal cannabis.
 Without a clear legal definition for “impairment” — or established legalities regarding whether employers can test workers for cannabis use without violating their human rights — businesses need guidance.

-According to Health Canada the number of medical marijuana users will increase from 150,000 (June 1 2017) to 450,000 by 2024, approximately 60% of which will be employed, meaning that within 7 years over 250,000 workers will require some sort of authorization to use medicinal cannabis in the workplace.
-Without doubt failure of employers not to deal with cannabis usage in the workplace will result in human rights cases being tabled under the Canadian Charter of Rights and Freedoms.
+According to Health Canada, the number of medical marijuana users will increase from by several hundred thousand by 2024.
+Approximately 60% of them will be employed, requiring those employees to have some sort of authorization to use medicinal cannabis in the workplace.
+Without doubt, failure of employers to deal with cannabis usage in the workplace will result in human rights cases being tabled under the Canadian Charter of Rights and Freedoms.